Rajaa-Rahil/Data-Analyst/Wrangling and analyze data project/README.md

 ## Project Overview

-The notebook `wrangle_act.ipynb` demonstrates a full data wrangling workflow:
+The project demonstrates a full data wrangling workflow:
 1. **Data Gathering** — Collect datasets from multiple sources.
 2. **Data Assessment** — Detect and document quality and tidiness issues.
 3. **Data Cleaning** — Fix, structure, and merge datasets into a single master file.